alexa-js/alexa-app-server/README.md

 # Summary

-- Fully-working Alexa App container written in Node.js + express
+This is an example server for multiple Alexa apps (skills) using the alexa-app module.
+View server.js for the code.

+# Features

-- Multiple Alexa apps can be defined in one server
+- Multiple apps in a single container
+  - Apps are stored in the /apps directory
+  - Each app is a stand-alone Node module
+  - Each app must export its alexa-app instance to be loaded into the server
+  - package.json contains information about the app, including (optionally) the appId
+- Two example apps
-- Built-in debugger UI in your browser
+  - Open /helloworld or /guessinggame in your browser
+- Built-in Echo Simulator
-  - Simply GET your endpoint instead of POST to bring up the debugger
+  - Debug apps by issuing a GET request to the example app endpoints
+  - Send requests to your app, view the response
+  - Session variables are automatically maintained between requests
+  - Send intent requests and set slot values
+  - View generated schema and utterances
+- The hotswap module reloads code changes to application files

 # Examples

 See example applications in the apps directory.